Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 If you frequently feed calcium-dusted insects or add supplements to your gecko’s food, this grey poop could be the result.

-Consider whether you have recently made any changes to your gecko’s diet, which would result in him receiving an excess of calcium or some other mineral.
+Consider whether you have recently changed your gecko’s diet, which would result in him receiving an excess of calcium or some other mineral.

-You may want to attempt to modify their diet and cut back on any supplementation you have been using to see if the poop returns to dark brown color with the white or yellow urates.
+You may want to attempt to modify their diet and cut back on any supplementation you have been using to see if the poop returns to dark brown or black poop color with the white or yellow urates.

 There are no real one-size-fits-all answers for how much calcium is too much for your gecko.